-Any child may benefit from early help but all staff should be particularly alert to the potential need for early help for a child who:
+Any child may benefit from early help, but all staff should be particularly alert to the potential need for early help for a child who:

-- is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care plan) - has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from education, home or care, - has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit. - is at risk of modern slavery, trafficking, sexual and/or criminal exploitation - is at risk of being radicalised or exploited - has a parent or carer in custody, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing alcohol and other drugs themselves - is at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - is a privately fostered child.
+- has a disability or has certain health conditions and has specific additional needs. - Has special educational needs (whether or not they have a statutory education, health and care plan). - has a mental health need. - Is a young carer. - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Is frequently missing/goes missing from care or from home. - Is misusing drugs or alcohol themselves. - Is at risk of modern slavery, trafficking, sexual or criminal exploitation. - Is at risk of being radicalised or exploited. - Has a family member (carer/guardian) in prison or is affected by parental offending. - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues or domestic abuse. - Has returned home to their family from care. - Is at risk of honour-based abuse such as Female Genital Mutilation or Forced Marriage. - Is a privately fostered child. - Is persistently absent from education, including persistent absences for part of the school day.

-All staff should be aware that behaviours linked to drug taking and/or alcohol misuse, unexplainable and/or persistent absences from education and consensual and non-consensual sharing of nudes and semi-nudes images and/or videos can be signs that children are at risk.
+All staff should be aware that behaviours linked to drug taking and/or alcohol misuse, deliberately missing education and consensual and non-consensual sharing of nudes and semi-nude images and/or videos can be signs that children are at risk.